mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ![](../imgs/Mastodon_ExampleDetector_12.png){ width="400"}
 ![](../imgs/Mastodon_ExampleDetector_13.png){ width="600"}

-## Summary and stragegies
+## Summary and strategies

-What we described here is a means to implement a detector that will work by finding spots on the image:
+What we described here is a way to implement a detector that will work by finding spots on the image:

 - `RandomSpotDetectionExampleMamut` does the main job of processing the image and generating a list of X,Y,Z coordinates per time-point.
-It then convert these lists to create Mastodon `Spot` object and add them to the data model.
+  It then converts these lists to create Mastodon `Spot` object and add them to the data model.
   It also specifies what parameters are needed to configure the detector.

 This is enough the run the detector from scripts.